Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 - Proficient with Microsoft Office Suite or related software.

-- Associate degree in Paralegal Studies or related field required; Bachelor’s degree in Paralegal Studies or related field preferred.
+- Associate degree in Paralegal Studies or related field not required but encouraged.

 - Some related experience preferred.